aosabook/500lines/template-engine/chapter.md

 `result_append` and `result_extend`.
 The last local we create is a `to_str` shorthand for the `str` built-in.

-These kinds of shortcuts are unusual, let's look at them more closely.
+These kinds of shortcuts are unusual.
+Let's look at them more closely.
 In Python, a method call on an object like `result.append("hello")` is executed in two steps.
 First, the append attribute is fetched from the result object:
 `result.append`.
 Then the value fetched is invoked as a function, passing it